 ** Percussion drill hole

 The Apollo-Sitka trend is parallel to and 3km southeast of the Shumagin trend.
 Mineralization occurs along at least 7km of the 11km structural zone.
 Historic mining from 1891-1922 produced approximately 150,000 ounces of gold at an average grade of 10.3 g/t (0.3 opt) gold, and mineralization is known to cover a vertical extent of at least 400m.
 There were inadequate methods for recovering gold from base-metal bearing sulfidic ore encountered at deeper levels, and mining was terminated.
 There has been very limited modern exploration along the trend.
 In 2011, Redstar collected several samples from the area of the historic Sitka shaft and obtained high-grade Au-Ag values across the vein of 13.2 g/t Au and 398 g/t Ag over 2metres in outcrop that includes a sulfide vein separate which assayed 94.7 g/t Au and 1840 g/t Ag.
 The Sitka mineralization is part of the extensive +5,000-foot long, northeast-trending Apollo-Sitka vein system, but there was minimal historic mining at Sitka owing to the presence of shallow sulfides.
+A recent sample of a quartz-sulfide vein from the Apollo open stope yielded 42.3 g/t Au and 1150 g/t Ag, confirming the presence of high-grade gold-silver similar to the Sitka mine.
 Gold-bearing veins with historic sampling to 147 g/t gold also occur at the California prospect 1.5 km southwest of the Apollo mine.
 The width of vein mineralization at Apollo was up to 12m wide in the mined zones, and evidence at Sitka indicates a vein system that may be as wide as 50m.
 The Disney/Junior trend, 4km northwest of the Shumagin trend, contains at least two gold-bearing vein zones and several other mineralized prospects but is underexplored.

 The project also contains volcanic-hosted disseminated gold mineralization on adjacent Popof Island.
 The Centennial deposit was discovered in the late 1980's by Battle Mountain Gold Corp., who outlined 4.34 million tonnes grading 1.44 g/t (200,000 oz gold) within 50 meters of surface#